Saniwa: History and species

 In the 1920s, much of the holotype specimen of S. ensidens was prepared by removing marl from around the bones.
 This revealed many new features of Saniwa, including the underside of the skull and parts of the vertebrae.
 American paleontologist Charles W. Gilmore restudied the holotype and described new features in 1922.
 He described many of these features from a fragment of the snout and lower jaw.
 Although this fossil was well preserved, it was not found in the same block of marl as other parts of the specimen.
 This fossil was reexamined in 2003 and was found to belong to a xenosaurid lizard, not Saniwa.

 Fossils from many other parts of the world have been assigned to Saniwa, although all are fragmentary.
 In 1899, Argentine paleontologist Florentino Ameghino named another species of Saniwa, S. australis, from lower Miocene rocks in Argentina.
 It is now considered a dubious name, because the material cannot be assigned with confidence to Saniwa.
 S. orsmaelensis was described from Belgium in 1923, but because its naming was informal, it was designated a naked name.
 S. orsmaelensis was later suggested to be either synonymous with S. ensidens or a different, indeterminate species of Saniwa.
 Unlike the Argentine fossils, the Belgian remains represent a definite occurrence of Saniwa outside North America.
+A 2022 study found S. orsmaelensis to be a distinct and valid species of Saniwa, with remains of the species also reported from France.
 "S." feisti was named from the Eocene Messel Pit in Germany in 1983.
 "S." feisti is no longer considered to be a species of Saniwa, but is placed in the separate genus Paranecrosaurus within the family Palaeovaranidae, which is more distantly related to Varanus than Saniwa.